TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 \end{bmatrix}  \quad \text{for }\,\, m>n,
 $$

-where the $\blacksquare$ represent any real number in the main diagonal, and $\ast$ represent any real number above the main diagonal.
-If the matrix is a squared matrix, then it is called **upper triangular**.
+where the $\blacksquare$ represent any real number in the main diagonal, and the $\ast$ represent any real number above the main diagonal.
+If the matrix is a square matrix, then it is an **upper triangular** matrix.

 </li>